-

 According to Greek law, insurance and reinsurance undertakings are free to decide how they invest their assets, provided that they follow the “prudent person principle”, without being obligated to any kind of limitation, prior approval or notification requirement.

 Accordingly, (re)insurance companies investing their assets are required to take into account the best interest of the insured parties and to take steps to secure that the invested capital is always available.
 Specifically, insurance and reinsurance undertakings with respect to their assets’ portfolio should only invest in assets and securities whose risks can be adequately identified, measured, monitored, managed and reported, by also assessing their overall solvency needs as prescribed by the law.
 Moreover, the investments, especially the ones that refer to capital associated with the minimum capital requirements and the solvency capital requirements of the company, should take place in a manner that ensures the security, quality, liquidity and profitability of the company’s portfolio.
 Assets covering technical provisions must, in addition, be invested in a manner appropriate to cover the nature and duration of the insurance liabilities.
-Finally, certain additional requirements apply in the case of insurance policies associated with investments, where the investment risk is born by an insured natural person.
+Finally, certain additional requirements apply in the case of insurance policies associated with investments, where the investment risk is borne by an insured natural person.

 -